apache/mxnet/docs/install/build_from_source.md

 ### Prerequisites

-You need C++ build tools and BLAS library to build MXNet shared library.
-If you want to run MXNet on GPUs, you need to install CUDA and CuDNN.
+You need C++ build tools and a BLAS library to build the MXNet shared library.
+If you want to run MXNet with GPUs, you will need to install CUDA and CuDNN first.

 #### C++ build tools